caslabs/caslabs.github.io/essays/the-nature-of-inquiry.md

 ### Concrete Examples

-With our illustration of the key principles of outlined by ESR above, we will examine concrete examples, or real case studies, that are found within [Stackoverflow](https://stackoverflow.com/), a promiment open source community in which thousands of programmers and engineers-alike come to participate to the never ending cycle of open source software and hacker ecosystem!
+With our illustration of the key principles of outlined by ESR above, we will examine concrete examples, or real case studies, that are found within [Stackoverflow](https://stackoverflow.com/), a prominent open source community in which thousands of programmers and engineers-alike come to participate to the never ending cycle of open source software and hacker ecosystem!

 #### Smart Question